osg-htc/docs/docs/data/xrootd/xrootd-authorization.md

 Configuring XRootD Authorization
 ================================

-There are several authorization options in XRootD available through the security plugins.
+There are several authorization options in XRootD available through its security plugins.
 In this document, we will cover the [`xrootd-lcmaps`](#enabling-xrootd-lcmaps-authorization) security option supported in the OSG.